stefaniegreenfield/final-206-project-/README.md

 # finally-206-project-
 For my final project I have decided to use Yelp and Google Maps.
-In order to run my program, you must open my finalproject.py and finalproject_test.py files, and the 4 html files found in the template folder.
+In order to run my program, you must open my finalproject.py and finalproject_test.py files, and the 4 html files found in the templates folder.
 The code to run my project is inside finalproject.py, my test cases are in finalproject_test.py, and the code for the websites that are needed to open the map from google maps are in the 4 html files in the templates folder.

 Once you have those files open, run finalproject.py in terminal.
 You will be asked to enter a search term.
 In this prompt, you can enter anything you desire.
 Examples include but are not limited to: bars, mexican, italian food, food, etc. any restaurant or bar type you are looking for you can enter here.